Lab 5: Trouble in Paradise: Factors that Impact Coral Health

 In the previous lab, students explored the characteristics of the ocean environment in which coral reefs thrive.
-Unfortunately,there are a number of factors, both natural and anthropogenic (resulting from human activities), that can alter the ocean environment and threaten the health of coral reef ecosystems.
-In this activity, students will examine the three main factors that disrupt corals.
+Unfortunately, there are a number of factors, both natural and anthropogenic anthropogenic - resulting from human activities , that can alter the ocean environment and threaten the health of coral reef ecosystems.
+In this activity, students will examine the local and global factors that disrupt corals.

 After completing this investigation, students will be able to:

-- use a Geographic Information System (GIS) tool to evaluate threats on coral reefs;
+- use basic Geographic Information System (GIS) data to evaluate threats on coral reefs;

 - explain how certain fishing practices, pollution, and climate change can damage coral ecosystems; and